amaiya/onprem/README.md

 *Latest News* 🔥

+- \[2026/09\] v0.24.0 released with better GGUF-handling.
+Embedded prompt templates are automatically used when available.
+See [cheatsheet](https://amaiya.github.io/onprem/#cheat-sheet) for examples.
 - \[2026/06\] v0.23.0 released and includes improved information extraction.
 - \[2026/03\] v0.22.0 released and now includes the **AgentExecutor**: safely launch AI agents in a sandboxed environment to solve problems in two lines of code.
 See [the example notebook on agents](https://amaiya.github.io/onprem/examples_agent.html).
 - \[2026/01\] v0.21.0 released and now includes support for **metadata-based query routing**.
 See the [query routing example here](https://amaiya.github.io/onprem/pipelines.rag.html#example-using-query-routing-with-rag).
 Also included in this release: [provider-implemented structured outputs](https://amaiya.github.io/onprem/#natively-supported-structured-outputs) (e.g., structured outputs with OpenAI, Anthropic, and AWS GovCloud Bedrock).